Ariannebez/RestaurantApi/Documentation/docs/staff.md

 ### Response

 - **200 OK:** If the password is updated successfully.
-- **400 Bad Request:** If the provided ID is invalid or the client does not exist.
+- **400 Bad Request:** If the provided ID is invalid or the staff does not exist.
-- **422 Unprocessable Entity:** If the role ID of the client is not 1.
+- **422 Unprocessable Entity:** If the role ID of the client is not 2.

 ### Success Response